top of page

 ABOUT

-In collaboration with influential authors, speakers and artists, the Onimations series is created by Mehran Sanei, an Iranian/British animator and creative director based in Barcelona, Spain and Cambridge, UK.
-Mehran's works have been published on prominent outlets such as the BBC and the Washington Post and have been screened in front of thousands in cinema theatres and concert venues.
+In collaboration with influential authors, speakers and artists, the Onimations series is created by Mehran Sanei, an Iranian/British animator and creative director based in Barcelona, Spain and London, UK.
+Mehran's works have been featured on international platforms such as the Washington Post, Corriere della Sera, and the BBC, and have been showcased in cinema theatres, concert venues, and universities.

 INSPIRATIONS